 Candidates must maintain a 3.0 grade point average to remain in the M. Ed.
 Program.
+(Need the SPED MS retention criteria in here)

 Exit Requirements from Graduate Teacher Education

 Although the university allows candidates to graduate using the catalog under which they were admitted, those in graduate Teacher Education programs or related areas of study are obligated to meet graduate Teacher Education program requirements in effect at the time of their graduation.